 When I've accumulated several good prints, I pin them on the wall in large squares or rectangles, moving the prints around until I find a composition that feels right.
 I might then adhere them to a wooden panel with matte medium, or, mount them on matte board.
 This cutting and piecing creates a visual journal, each print a moment of time pieced together with others, to create an evocative landscape.

-Using this simple printmaking technique and combining it with collage, I explore the seasons of my Northern California town with color and texture, capturing the subtle shapes created by leaves silhouetted against the sky.
+Using this simple printmaking technique and combining it with collage, I explore the seasons of my Pacific Northwest island with color and texture, capturing the subtle shapes created by leaves silhouetted against the sky.